Communities of Practice

 If you are interested in joining a community, please e-mail competencies@syr.edu.

-This community has developed learning outcomes and a rubric to assess student achievement.
-The outcomes and rubric were tested in the inaugural Shared Competencies Academy: Signature Assignments for Information Literacy and Technological Agility.
+This community developed learning outcomes and a rubric to assess student learning during the 2021-22 academic year.
+The outcomes and rubric were tested in the inaugural Shared Competencies Academy: Signature Assignments for Information Literacy and Technological Agility in the spring 2022 semester.
+ILTA underwent full scale assessment in spring 2024.
+To view and discuss the results contact competencies@syr.edu today!

 Read about how the Shared Competency Community of Practice Supports Information Literacy and Technological Agility